zachburke9/Work_Samples/README.md

 Each project is structured to showcase a mix of **data processing, automation, machine learning, and technical mentorship** skills.
 While the samples are simplified for clarity, they reflect real-world analytical workflows and best practices.

 For any questions or clarifications, feel free to reach out!
+Email: zachburke23@gmail.com